Kitware/VolView/docs/toolbar.md

 list to adjust brush size, switch to erasing, or set an intensity threshold.
 Painting adds a mask for the selected segment on the image being painted.

+Painting over another segment takes those voxels from it.
+A locked segment keeps its voxels: painting goes around it.
+Turn on "Allow Overlap" to paint over other segments without taking anything from them, so the segments overlap.
+The same rules apply when a polygon is rasterized.

 ### Rectangle

 When the rectangle tool is selected, the left mouse button is used to place and adjust rectangle control points.